Monday 9am - 1pm

 - Be able to define Indigenous geographies and engage critically with Indigenous scholarship;

-- Develop an understanding of decolonisation and, using case studies, how this is enacted across different spatial scales and contexts.
+- Develop an understanding of decolonisation and indigenisation and, using case studies, how this is enacted across different spatial scales and contexts.

-Assessments will be discussed in detail during class time and specific assessment criteria for each assessment item will be provided.
+Assessments will be discussed in detail during workshops and in Moodle.

-5 Online Forum Activities to be completed via Moodle.
-Each Activity is worth a maximum of 5% and will be graded out of 20.
+Five (5) Online Forum Activities to be completed via Moodle.
+Each activity is worth a maximum of 5% and will be graded out of 20.

 Specific details of the due date for each Online Forum Activity is provided in the lecture schedule.

-Students should choose ONE of USA, Canada, Hawaii or Australia and examine how indigenous communities in that country have experienced colonialism.
+Students should choose ONE topic from either USA, Canada, Hawaii or Australia and examine how indigenous communities in that country have experienced colonialism.
 Student's should focus on the mechanisms of colonialism that were employed in that country - e.g. law, war, treaties. and discuss the impacts of colonisation on the Indigenous communities.
-Student's may also discuss ways that Indigenous communities have resisted and navigated colonial impositions throughout their essay.
+Student's must also discuss ways in which Indigenous communities have navigated colonial impositions to decolonise and indigenise their geographies throughout their essay.

 Essays should be 3000 words long, 1.5 or double spaced and font size 12.
 Students are expected to read academic literature to support their essay and reference appropriately using the Harvard Geography Referencing Style.
 A minimum of 10 academic references are required.